venasolutions/bosk/docs/guide.md

 #### Use large read contexts

-Using more than one `ReadContext` for the same operation causes that operation to be exposed to race conditions from concurrent state updates.
+Using a succession of multiple `ReadContext`s for the same operation causes that operation to be exposed to race conditions from concurrent state updates.

 For any one operation, use a single `ReadContext` around the whole operation.
 The "operation" should be as coarse-grained as feasible.